Macroeconomic performance and outlook

 Procedures for market participation

 Investors may place their application either as competitive or non-competitive (average) bids.
-The minimum amount required to invest in a Treasury bond is KES 50,000 and to invest in a Treasury bill is KES 100,000; the maximum an investor can invest per CDS account and tenure is KES 20 million.
+The minimum amount required to invest in a Treasury bond is KES 50,000 and to invest in a Treasury bill is KES 100,000.
+There is no maximum amount an investor can invest in a competitive bid, however a non –competitive bid has a limit of Kes 20 million per CDS account .

 Settlement ranges from T+3 to T+0.